dottjt/plastic/chapters/12-death.md

 He rocks up in a stolen vehicle, licence plates removed from both rears.
 High on synthetic marijuana.
 Without a driver's licence to your name.

+All I remember is the tesselation of the windows, as the fog rose from the dashboard.

 ### Waiting at town